AlexaWu/R-project__Econometrics-Theory-and-Applications/README.md

 # R Project: Econometrics Theory and Applications

-- Utilized R programming skills to run statistical calculations on supplied data sets.
+- Utilized R programming language to run statistical calculations on supplied data sets.
 - Applied econometric methods involving panel and time series data.
 - Critiqued reported regression results in applied academic papers, and interpret the results to a variety of audiences.